infab-app/bridge-fusion/README.md

 ## How It Works

 Bridge adds an **Infab Bridge** palette to Fusion that connects directly to your Infab account.
-From there you can browse parts, upload design files, and download files back into Fusion — all without leaving the application.
+From there you can browse parts, upload design files, and load models into Fusion, all without leaving the application.

 1. **Sign In** — Authenticate with your Infab account through the embedded palette
 2. **Browse & Select** — Navigate your Infab parts and definitions within Fusion
-3. **Export & Upload** — Export your active design in F3D, STEP, STL, or IGES format and upload directly to a part definition via presigned URLs
+3. **Upload** — Select a design and have it uploaded directly to a line item as a supporting document
-4. **Download & Open** — Pull files from Infab and open them in Fusion in supported formats (F3D, STEP, IGES, STL, SAT, SMT)
+4. **Download** — Download models from Infab and load them directly into Fusion in supported formats

 ### Key Features

 - **Embedded Palette** — A docked HTML palette inside Fusion provides full access to your Infab Bridge workspace without switching applications.
-- **Multi-Format Export** — Export and upload designs in F3D (Fusion Archive), STEP, STL, and IGES formats.
-Supports exporting entire designs, individual components, or the root component only.
+- **Multi-Format Upload** — Upload designs or Fusion exports as supporting documents to line items.
-- **File Import** — Download files from Infab and open them directly in Fusion with automatic format detection.
+- **Model Download** — Download models from Infab and load them directly into Fusion with automatic format detection.
-- **Secure Authentication** — OAuth-style session management with token exchange, automatic session refresh, and encrypted session persistence.
+- **Secure Authentication** — Session management with token exchange, automatic session refresh, and secure local session persistence.
 - **Structured Logging** — Per-session JSONL log files with timestamps, event details, severity levels, and machine context for diagnostics and troubleshooting.
 - **Cross-Platform** — Single Python codebase for Windows and macOS.